 The philosophy by which I live my life and approach my work comes down to truth and understanding.
 I believe it is these elements that create Real Power in our lives.
-After almost a decade working as a professional coach combined with a life dedicated to personal growth it has become glaringly obvious that we are much more powerful than we think.
-And this is true regardless of our past and current circumstances and conditions.
+After a decade working as a professional coach combined with a life dedicated to understanding life, psyche and consciousness it has become glaringly obvious that we are much more powerful than we have been led to believe.
+Regardless of past and current circumstances and conditions.

 The search for truth often looks like the harder way to travel, but nothing could be further from the truth (go figure!).
 Self-deception, delusion, limiting beliefs, and poor habits are the hardest way.
 Coping mechanisms and defenses may be comfortable and work for a while, but eventually, act as a trap.